 This walking tour of 14 significant Aboriginal sites will take you from Melbourne's Fitzroy Gardens to the harbour at Docklands.
 You'll see artefacts of Aboriginal history and culture including scarred trees, historical meeting places and monuments.

-The City of Melbourne respectfully acknowledges the Traditional Owners of the land, the Boon Wurrung and Woiwurrung (Wurundjeri) people of the Kulin Nation and pays respect to their Elders, past and present.
+The City of Melbourne respectfully acknowledges the Traditional Custodians of the land, the Bunurong Boon Wurrung and Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation and pays respect to their Elders past, present and emerging.

 For the Kulin Nation, Melbourne has always been an important meeting place for events of social, educational, sporting and cultural significance.
 Today, Melbourne is a significant gathering place for all Aboriginal and Torres Strait Islander peoples.